X

 How does the first round work?

-• The competition is divided into two age groups:
+• The competition is divided into several age groups:

 Participants are free to choose their program, but works by Clara and Robert Schumann are especially encouraged.